DanielTitkov/tg-to-obsidian-bot/README.md

 - TEMPLATE_FILE - template file name
 - TIMEOUT - time in seconds after which bot will delete processed messages from chat

+## Title detection

+If first line of the message begins with `#` and ends with line break it counts as note title.
+Otherwise note title is set to template `Telegram Note 2006-01-02 15:04:05`.

 ## Template

 ### Example